baderouaich/the-zero-overhead-principle/README.md

  see the instructions difference.
  <br>
- In order to achieve the `zero overhead principle` in this demonstration, what we write in C++ code should be less or equal instructions than we wrote in C.
+ In order to achieve the `zero overhead principle` in this demonstration, what we write in C++ code should be less or equal assembly instructions than we wrote in C.

 This is our C code:
 ```C